-Now, one thing you may not be aware of at Cheltenham is that the book percentage is incredibly small.
+Now, one thing you may not be aware of at Cheltenham is that the book percentage is tiny.

 Of course, this is only relevant if you are using a betting exchange, “BSP” is the Betfair exchange starting price.
-With a traditional bookmaker or sportsbook the overround is always going to be massive.
-Especially on the big handicap races.
+With a traditional bookmaker or sportsbook, the overround will always be massive.
+Especially in the big handicap races.

 The advantage that you have is that when you’re betting into a Cheltenham market, you’re going to lose very little to the other side of the book.
 That includes these really big competitive, massive field handicap races where you get some really big prices.

-Now, the problem is that you are going to struggle to pick one winner out of say 20 horses at trading at very big odds.
-Now you should take an advantage of a feature like Dutching to cover a range of runners.
-That way you can basically say, I want to win £100 if any of these six horses go on to win the race.
+Now, the problem is that you are going to struggle to pick one winner out of, say, 20 horses at trading at very big odds.
+Now you should take advantage of a feature like Dutching to cover a range of runners.
+That way, you can say, I want to win £100 if any of these six horses go on to win the race.

 Cheltenham tip: How in-play here differs to normal racing

-There’s something very curious with the in-play markets at Cheltenham.
-Typically, when we look at day to day racing markets, about 80% of the volume is done pre-off and about 20% in-play.
+There’s something very curious about the in-play markets at Cheltenham.
+Typically, when we look at day-to-day racing markets, about 80% of the volume is done pre-off and about 20% in-play.